-The property is in a remote corner in the north of the Sierra Gorda biosphere reserve.
+Measuring 272 acres (110 hectares), the remote property is in the north of the Sierra Gorda biosphere reserve.
 The purchase was coordinated by Roberto Pedraza, Technical Director of Grupo Ecológico Sierra Gorda (GESG), WLT’s conservation partner in Mexico.

 “This is an important property,” explains Roberto, “because in that very rocky part of the sierra there are few passes and limited access.
 So, by purchasing land here, we will be able to close one of the passes and prevent cattle crossing into the rest of the reserve.
 And, with no cattle there, human activity decreases, because farmers will no longer be looking for their cows there.”